Self-drive boats in the Rideau Canal region

 Le Boat

-Le Boat operate 5 different types of self-drive boats in this region.
+Le Boat operate 5 different types of self-drive rental boats in this region.

 Here is a random selection.